minjimwu/tsh-go/README.md

 ## TODO / Known Issues

-1. **PowerShell and MSBuild file transfer limitation**: When using `tshdget` and `tshdput` commands inside a PowerShell or MSBuild-loaded shell session, file transfers over 1MB may fail or have connection issues.

-2. **Download/Upload command conflict**: The `download <id>` and `upload <id>` commands from the tsh manager menu cannot be used when a session is already running an interactive shell.
+1. **Download/Upload command conflict**: The `download <id>` and `upload <id>` commands from the tsh manager menu cannot be used when a session is already running an interactive shell.
 You will receive a "Session is busy running a shell" error.
 Use the in-shell commands `tshdget` and `tshdput` instead when inside an active shell session.

 ## Usage